scotthosking/test-site/index.md

 show_tile: false
 ---

-I lead a team of scientists and engineers across both the [British Antarctic Survey](http://www.bas.ac.uk/ai) and [The Alan Turing Institute](https://www.turing.ac.uk/) who are focused on the development of AI and digital twin technologies for monitoring, understanding, predicting and designing solutions for environmental change.
+I am a Co-Director for the Turing Research and Innovation Cluster in Digital Twins ([TRIC-DT](https://www.turing.ac.uk/research/harnessing-power-digital-twins/turing-research-and-innovation-cluster-digital-twins)) and lead a team of scientists and engineers across both the [British Antarctic Survey](http://www.bas.ac.uk/ai) and [The Alan Turing Institute](https://www.turing.ac.uk/).
+Our aim is in the development of AI and digital twin technologies for monitoring, understanding, predicting and designing solutions for environmental change.

 Our projects include the [intelligent fusion of data from satellite and in-situ surface sensors](https://www.turing.ac.uk/research/research-projects/environmental-monitoring-blending-satellite-and-surface-data) to help understand our changing planet; probabilistic machine learning for localised climate impacts; [AI for seasonal sea ice forecasting](/icenet) and improving climate models; and [computer vision toolkits](https://github.com/alan-turing-institute/scivision) for tracking environmental change and wildlife monitoring.